 How pretty the flowers are will not make any difference to you when mixing up a healing salve or making a meal during a survival situation.
 But, when working on a crafting project or a dish containing wild edibles for a gathering, the colorful hue and flatness of the flower petals could make a great deal of difference.

-- 2 fire bricks preferably, but a heavy glass or similar extremely hard and flat that is microwave-safe can work as well.
+- 2 fire bricks A heavy glass or similar extremely hard and flat that is microwave-safe can work as well.

 - Snip or pinch off the flowers just beneath the head so they will lay as flat as possible.